matrix-org/synapse/docs/modules/third_party_rules_callbacks.md

 ) -> None:
 ```

 Called after sending an event into a room.
-The module is passed the invite event, as well
+The module is passed the event, as well
 as the state of the room _after_ the event.
 This means that if the event is a state event,
 it will be included in this state.

 Note that this callback is called when the event has already been processed and stored
-into the room, which means this callback cannot be used to deny it.
+into the room, which means this callback cannot be used to deny persisting the event.
 To deny an incoming
 event, see [`check_event_for_spam`](http://localhost:3000/modules/spam_checker_callbacks.html#check_event_for_spam).

 If multiple modules implement this callback, Synapse runs them all in order.